 When a window company includes a warranty with its product, you’re getting a better-quality window with the manufacturer standing behind it.
 You’re essentially paying for a strong warranty and a great product.

-Windows without warranty will often cost less.
-The bad news is, if anything goes wrong with the window, whether it’s aesthetic or performance-based, you’re left footing the bill.
+Windows without a warranty will often cost less.
+The bad news is if anything goes wrong with the window, whether it’s aesthetic or performance-based, you’re left footing the bill.
 You might even have to replace the entire window out of your own pocket.

 Get the inside scope on buying the best value in replacement windows with our free guide.